 - Google wants to provide answers.
 It’s as simple as that.
 Websites with content containing the best answers will be served.

-Google’s Hummingbird operates by providing the answer to a question in the form of an information card pulled from its knowledge graph and displayed at the top of the results page.
+Google’s Hummingbird operates by providing the answer to a question in the form of an information card pulled from its knowledge graph.
+This information is displayed at the top of the results page.
 Yes, at the top of the page.
 Meaning there may not be a click into a website.
 Why?
 It’s simple: If Google already has the answer, their role is to provide it to the user as expediently as possible.

 Does Hummingbird affect SEO?